-The data forms part of a larger report into inclusive education and the experiences of LGBT+ young people that charity Just Like Us is due to publish in June 2021.
+The data forms part of a larger report, Growing Up LGBT+, into inclusive education and the experiences of LGBT+ young people published by Just Like Us.

 Dominic Arnall, Chief Executive of Just Like Us (the LGBT+ young people’s charity), has called for parents and schools to send a positive message of acceptance to LGBT+ young people.

 “It is devastating to discover that LGBT+ young people are three times more likely to have an eating disorder and this highlights how society’s lack of acceptance can impact on your mental health and wellbeing.